Transparency

 Repayment Options

-American Express credit card bills must be repaid in full each month.
+American Express credit card bills must usually be repaid in full each month.
 You can choose between 2 SEPA-based repayment methods: automatic direct debit or manual bank transfer.
-Alternative payment methods (e.g., PayPal, credit card-to-card payments) are not supported.
+Alternative payment methods, such as PayPal or credit-card-to-credit-card payments, are not supported.

 Bonus Programs & Amex Membership Rewards

-Amex Blue cardholders can join the Membership Rewards program for an annual fee of €30.
-For faster accumulation, all cardholders can activate the optional Membership Rewards Turbo for €15 per year, which increases the earning rate to 1.5 points per €1.
+The Amex Blue does not include Membership Rewards automatically.
+Blue cardholders can join the Membership Rewards program for an annual fee of €30.
+For faster accumulation, eligible cardholders can activate the optional Membership Rewards Turbo for €15 per year, which increases the earning rate to 1.5 points per €1.

-The Payback American Express card is linked to the Payback bonus program instead.
-With this card, you collect Payback points directly on your purchases, which can be redeemed for rewards, vouchers, or transferred into Miles & More award miles.
+The Payback American Express card is different.
+It does not earn Membership Rewards points.
+Instead, it is linked to the Payback bonus program.
+With this card, you collect Payback points directly on eligible purchases, which can be redeemed for rewards, vouchers, or transferred into Miles & More award miles.

-Please note that earning rates, redemption options, and point value can vary slightly depending on the card.
-Premium cards, such as the American Express Gold Card or American Express Platinum Card, typically offer better conversion rates and exclusive reward options.
+Please note that earning rates, redemption options, and point value can vary depending on the card.
+Premium cards, such as the American Express Gold Card or American Express Platinum Card, typically offer stronger reward and travel-benefit combinations.

 Values of Amex Membership Rewards Points — Depending on Redemption